-The school has a zero-tolerance approach to bullying, especially towards children with SEND and disabilities.
+The school has a zero-tolerance approach to bullying, especially towards children with SEND.
 We will actively investigate all allegations and, if there is cause, work with both the bully and the victim to improve their social skills.

 What Specialist services and expertise are available at or accessed by the school?

-The SENCO has a library of Outreach services available to meet specific needs of children with SEN.
+The SENCO has a library of Outreach services available to meet specific needs of children with SEND, including:

 What training have the staff supporting children and young people with SEND had or are having?

-All of our teachers are trained to work with children with SEN. Some are very experienced, and others less so, but all have access to advice, information, resources and training to enable them to teach all children effectively.
-We offer training and self-help opportunities through access to in-house or LA courses, provision of books or guidance towards useful websites.
+All of our teachers and support staff are trained to work with children with SEND.
+Some are very experienced, and others less so, but all have access to advice, information, resources and training to enable them to provide all children with quality first teaching.
+We offer training and self-help opportunities through access to in-house or Local Authority (LA) courses, provision of books or guidance towards useful websites.

 How will my child be included in activities outside the classroom including school trips?

-All of our children have equal access to lunchtime and after school clubs which develop engagement with the wider curriculum.
-Where necessary, we make accommodation and adaptation to meet the physical and learning needs of our children.
-Class trips are part of our curriculum and we aim for all children to benefit from them.
-No child is excluded from a trip because of SEN, disability or medical needs.
+Following the Equality Act 2010, all of our children have equal access to lunchtime and after school clubs which develop engagement with the wider curriculum.
+Where necessary, we make accommodations and adaptations to meet the physical and learning needs of our children.
+Class trips, including residentials, are part of our curriculum and we aim for all children to benefit from them.
+No child is excluded from a trip because of SEND, disability or medical needs.

 How will the school prepare and support my child when joining Bantock Primary School or transferring to a new school?